 Downtown Downers Grove is the kind of suburban downtown where everyone knows each other.
 This urban center puts on regular events throughout the year, and local restaurants—like Emmett's Brewing Company and Mia's Cantina—provide residents with a variety of dining choices.
 Every fall, downtown Downers Grove also hosts an annual arts festival that's a popular event among locals and visitors.

 In June 2017, the Village Council adopted a new Comprehensive Plan for the development of Downers Grove over the next 15 to 20 years.
 The last updated plan was released in 2019.

 Located just 12 miles north of downtown Chicago, Evanston sits along the shores of Lake Michigan, and it's home to Northwestern University.
 The city was founded in 1863 and has a bustling downtown center as well as a park system with 76 parks, 50 playgrounds, and five public swimming beaches.

 Cuisine is pretty diverse in Evanston, and some favorite local spots include Found Kitchen, Peppercorns Kitchen, and Terra & Vine.
-After grabbing a bite, it’s easy to find some artful entertainment.
-Music Theater Works, Evanston Rocks, the Music Institute of Chicago, and Gather are a few places to spend the weekend.
+After grabbing a bite, it’s easy to find some great entertainment.
+Music Theater Works, the Music Institute of Chicago, and Gather are a few places to spend the weekend.